1. What graduate programs do you offer?

-The master's program in the School of Education requires a minimum of 33 credits, but some concentrations require 36 - 48 credits.
+The master's program in the College of Education requires a minimum of 33 credits, but some concentrations require 36 - 48 credits.
 A 33 credit master's program could be completed within 3 semesters on a full-time basis.

 The doctoral concentrations require a minimum of 36 course credits however, most concentrations require more course credits and an additional 18 dissertation credits while you are working on your proposal and dissertation.
 Four years is the minimum amount of time usually needed to complete the doctorate, while most students average between 6-8 years.

 11. Can I take a course before I'm officially accepted as a graduate student and transfer it into a graduate program?